Florida Statute 893.13: Possession of Marijuana (less than 20 grams)

 - The amount of cannabis was under 20 grams; and

 - The defendant had knowledge of the cannabis’ presence.

 Just after purchasing 15 grams of marijuana from someone, Rick gets pulled over for speeding.
 Upon approaching the car, the police officer notices the smell of cannabis coming from the car.
 The police officer searches the car and finds a bag of marijuana.
 After determining that the contents of the bag are less than 20 grams, Rick is charged with possession of marijuana under 20 grams.

 Possession of less than 20 grams is classified as a 1st degree misdemeanor, and will include penalties of up to one year in jail or on probation, along with a $1,000 fine.
-Conviction of possession also results in a one-year license suspension, random drug testing, and all the fees incurred to carry out the terms of the sentence.
+Conviction of possession also results in a 6 month driver’s license suspension, random drug testing, and all the fees incurred to carry out the terms of the sentence.